My name is Zachary Greenlee.

 Rodney continued to shake and call out to me, once even slapping my face, all while my wife cried hysterically into the phone, yelling at the emergency operator to get an ambulance there immediately.
 She slammed down the phone and within seconds was on her knees at my side, sobbing while gently stroking my cheek with her fingertips.

-“Hang on, Zach,” she said softly.
+“Hang on, Zach,” she whispered.
 “Help is on the way, baby.
 Don’t you dare leave me.”

-All of our guests had gathered into the study, fretting, and worrying about me, wondering what had caused me to collapse without any given warning.
+All of our guests had gathered into the study, fretting, and worrying about me, wondering what had caused me to collapse with no warning.
 “What’s his name?”
 I heard the paramedic ask as he squatted next to me.

 “Zach,” my wife answered.

-“Zach!” he said loudly.
+“Zach!” he shouted.
 “Can you hear me?” he asked, placing a stethoscope on my chest.

 “Yes, I can hear you!”
 I answered.
-The only problem was that my lips weren’t moving, so it goes without saying that he didn’t hear me.
+The only problem was that my lips weren’t moving, so he didn’t hear me.

 “Can someone tell me what happened?” the paramedic asked.
 “Did he eat or drink something that he’s allergic to?”

 “We were sitting on the couch talking,” Rodney offered.
-“He was having a drink when we got up to go and eat.
+“He was having a drink when we got up to eat.
 Then he just passed out.”

 “Did he hit his head when he fell?” the paramedic asked as he examined the right side of my forehead.